giantswarm/docs/src/content/getting-started/rbac-and-psp/index.md

 Note, how the above PSP allows the use volumes of type `configMap` and `hostPath`, but restricts the latter to only two specific paths (and their sub-paths).
 Furthermore, the PSP allows the use of a single host port, namely `9001`.

-We strongly recommend to create such specifc rules, so that no further privilege escalation can occur.
+We strongly recommend to create such specific rules, so that no further privilege escalation can occur.

 #### 4. Create a Role for your app {#app-privileged-create-role}